On Twitter And TikTok, Biden Grandchildren May Offer Viral View Of White House Life

 Over the past year, her voice has particularly gotten louder over social media.
 From tweeting supportive messages about her "pop" to sharing Biden-themed memes, the 26-year-old's posts have racked up tens of thousands of likes and provided another personal side to the Biden family.

-Maisy Biden, 18, also has been fairly active on her public TikTok account.
+Maisy Biden, who is in her late teens, also has been fairly active on her public TikTok account.
 The third-eldest grandchild of the president-elect often posts comedic videos that are less overtly political but have featured cameos from her family, including her father, Hunter Biden.

 "In campaigns, operatives used to say, 'Is the candidate somebody you could see sitting at your kitchen table and having a meal with?' " said Lisa Caputo, the press secretary to Hillary Clinton when she was first lady.
 "I think the Biden grandchildren's social media presence, led by Naomi, does just that."